-The Sun Exchange raises $3M for crypto driven solar power in Africa – TechCrunch
+Sun Exchange raises $3M for crypto-driven solar power in Africa – TechCrunch

 The $3 million — which closed Sun Exchange’s $4 million Series A — came from the Africa Renewable Power Fund of London’s ARCH Emerging Markets Partners.

-With the capital the startup plans to enter new markets.
+With the capital, the startup plans to enter new markets.
 “We’re going to expand into other Sub-Saharan African countries.
 We’ve got some clear opportunities on our roadmap,” Cambridge said, referencing Nigeria as one of the markets Sun Exchange has researched.

 There are several well-funded solar energy startups operating in Africa’s top economic and tech hubs, such as Kenya and Nigeria.
-In East Africa, M-Kopa sells solar hardware kits to households on credit then allows installment payments via mobile phone using M-Pesa mobile money.
-The venture is is backed by $161 million from investors including Steve Case and Richard Branson.
+In East Africa, M-Kopa sells solar hardware kits to households on credit, then allows installment payments via mobile phone using M-Pesa mobile money.
+The venture is backed by $161 million from investors including Steve Case and Richard Branson.

 In Nigeria, Rensource shifted from a residential hardware model to building solar-powered micro utilities for large markets and other commercial structures.